BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 This is promising, but remember with the properties where things really went off the rails is when I needed to start telling the table view how many rows were in each section.
 How does delegation make that any easier?
 Well, instead of having 500 different properties, we can structure the question that the table view asks to take into account multiple possibilities.

-TABLEVIEW: Hey delegate, how many rows are in section 0?
+TABLEVIEW: Hey delegate, how many rows are in section 0?</br>
-DELEGATE (ME): There are 20 rows
+DELEGATE (ME): There are 20 rows</br>
-TABLEVIEW: Hey delegate, how many rows are in section 1?
+TABLEVIEW: Hey delegate, how many rows are in section 1?</br>
 DELEGATE (ME): There are 5 rows

 ...and so on.
 What this looks like in code is: